rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 **GStack: The Founder's Agent.** In March 2026, **Garry Tan**, President and CEO of Y Combinator, open-sourced **GStack** --- a framework that transforms Claude Code into a virtual engineering team via 31 specialized AI skills organized as slash commands ([GitHub](https://github.com/garrytan/gstack)).
 The system follows a structured sprint process (Think → Plan → Build → Review → Test → Ship → Reflect) and Tan claims to have generated **600,000+ lines of production code in 60 days** while running YC part-time.
 For PhD students, GStack exemplifies how a non-engineer (Tan's background is in design and venture capital) can leverage agentic coding to build substantial software products.

+**Karpathy's LLM Knowledge Base.** Andrej Karpathy published a detailed guide for building **personal knowledge bases** powered by LLMs ([Karpathy, Apr 2026](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f); [X post](https://x.com/karpathy/status/2039805659525644595)).
+The core concept: humans serve as the **director** of a personal library, while LLMs act as bookkeepers and librarians.
+The workflow involves: (1) collecting raw data from diverse sources --- lecture notes, news articles, research papers, GitHub repositories; (2) compiling them into a structured **markdown wiki** that serves as an index/knowledge tree; (3) using LLM command-line interfaces for Q&A against this local knowledge base; and (4) **incrementally enhancing** the wiki as new material arrives.
+The system inherits the user's habits, preferences, and research focus.
+Karpathy recommended **Obsidian** for graphically viewing and navigating the interconnected markdown files.
+The instructor emphasized that this approach is "super important" for researchers, as it structures information in an **AI-native format** --- easily accessible, processable, and within the context window.
+While context windows are growing exponentially (mainstream models now support ~1 million tokens), they remain finite, so efficient information architecture matters.
+"Your job is to design the information architecture for your LLM in a way that best leverages its capability."

 **Anthropic Science and "Vibe Physics."** On March 23, 2026, Anthropic launched **Anthropic Science** --- a dedicated research blog publishing in-depth scientific results, practical researcher workflows, and field notes ([Anthropic, Mar 2026](https://www.anthropic.com/research/introducing-anthropic-science)).
 The inaugural feature, **"Vibe Physics,"** documented Harvard professor **Matthew Schwartz**'s experiment using Claude as a research collaborator on a theoretical physics paper about resumming the Sudakov shoulder in the C-parameter.
 Schwartz completed in **two weeks** what would typically take a year, using 102 sequential tasks across 7 stages via Claude Code ([Anthropic, 2026](https://www.anthropic.com/research/vibe-physics)).
 A companion piece on **long-running Claude** provided guidance for multi-day autonomous agentic workflows in scientific computing, using persistent memory, test oracles, and git-based coordination ([Anthropic, 2026](https://www.anthropic.com/research/long-running-Claude)).
 These publications signal Anthropic's strategic push to position Claude as a scientific research partner, not just a coding assistant.

 ### 7.5 The Agentic Economy